punchagan/preview/README.md

 # Preview

-Preview is a graphical preview tool for repositories.
+Preview is a graphical preview tool for git repositories.
 It is inspired by the NYT internal tool described by @mbostock in [this talk](https://www.youtube.com/watch?v=fThhbt23SGM).

 ## TODO